reddelexc/hackerone-reports/tops_by_program/TOPNEWRELIC.md

 18. [Giving myself access to NR1 UI / one.newrelic.com without the proper feature flags on my account](https://hackerone.com/reports/520623) to New Relic - 12 upvotes, $500
 19. [Blind SSRF on synthetics.newrelic.com](https://hackerone.com/reports/141304) to New Relic - 12 upvotes, $0
 20. [APT repository is signed using weak digest (SHA-1)](https://hackerone.com/reports/129138) to New Relic - 12 upvotes, $0
-21. [Internal Ports Scanning via Blind SSRF](https://hackerone.com/reports/263169) to New Relic - 12 upvotes, $0
+21. [SSO Authentication Bypass](https://hackerone.com/reports/168108) to New Relic - 12 upvotes, $0
-22. [SSO Authentication Bypass](https://hackerone.com/reports/168108) to New Relic - 11 upvotes, $0
+22. [Internal Ports Scanning via Blind SSRF](https://hackerone.com/reports/263169) to New Relic - 12 upvotes, $0
 23. [CSRF- delete all empty server policy](https://hackerone.com/reports/123095) to New Relic - 11 upvotes, $0
 24. [[docs-ra.newrelic.com] subdomain and Drupal takeover via unconfigured endpoint](https://hackerone.com/reports/207381) to New Relic - 11 upvotes, $0
 25. [stamp2-azure-ext.newrelic.com is vulnerable to MS12-020](https://hackerone.com/reports/384882) to New Relic - 11 upvotes, $0